Gemma Hussey

+Hussey made history as Ireland's first female Minister for Education and Fine Gael's first female Cabinet minister.
+During her tenure in education from 1982 to 1986, she introduced lasting reforms, such as the establishment of aural and oral exams and the creation of the National Parents Council.
+An advocate for women’s rights, Hussey worked to increase female representation in politics and highlighted gender issues in broadcasting as a member of the Working Party on Women in Broadcasting.
+Additionally, Hussey campaigned throughout the 1980s for the legalisation of divorce, a highly divisive issue at the time.
+In 2011, the Times summarised Huessy ideologically as a "heavyweight Blueshirt Liberal".

+After leaving electoral politics in 1989, she became actively involved in the European Women’s Federation, encouraging women from former Eastern Bloc countries to engage in political life for the first time.
+She was a committed Europhile and supporter of the European Union.
+Hussey was also a published author, writing At the Cutting Edge: Cabinet Diaries 1982–1987 and Ireland Today: An Anatomy of a Changing State, offering insights into Irish politics and societal changes.

 Early life

-Hussey was born in Bray, County Wicklow, in 1938.
+Gemma Moran was born in Bray, County Wicklow, in 1938.
 She was educated at Loreto College, Foxrock and at University College Dublin.
 Hussey had a successful career running a language school in the late 1960s and 1970s.
-She married Derry Hussey in 1976, and they had 3 children.
+She married Derry Hussey in 1964, and they had 3 children.
 Derry Hussey died in 2020.

+Political activism

+From 1973 onwards, Hussey was a key member of the Women's Political Association, a non-partisan organisation which focused on increasing women's representation in Irish politics.

 Political career

 Senator

 She was elected by the National University to Seanad Éireann, serving in the upper house of the Oireachtas, from 1977 until 1982.
 She sat as an Independent Senator for the first three years, before joining Fine Gael.
 She then served as Fine Gael Seanad Spokesperson on Women's Affairs from 1981 to 1982.
 She went on to be the party leader in the Seanad and leader of the Seanad from 1981 to 1982.

+Hussey played a role in advocating for gender equality within Irish media, particularly focusing on RTÉ.
+Serving on the Working Party on Women in Broadcasting, Hussey presented a significant 1980 submission to the RTÉ Authority and senior management.
+Her report addressed issues such as the stereotyping of women, sexism, and gender imbalance in Irish broadcasting, highlighting the need for reform in how women were represented in the media.